-Data from the National Survey on Drug Use and Health (NSDUH) shows that preference for menthol cigarettes is inversely correlated with age.6 According to both NSDUH and the National Youth Tobacco Survey (NYTS), about half of youth smokers use menthol cigarettes.7 2017 and 2018 NYTS data also show that among middle and high school students, smoking of menthol cigarettes is associated with greater smoking frequency and intention to continue smoking, compared to non-menthol smoking.8 Data from the government's Population Assessment of Tobacco and Health (PATH) study shows that that youth menthol smokers have significantly higher levels of certain measures of dependence,9 and that initiation with a menthol-flavored cigarette is associated with a higher relative risk of continuing to daily smoking.10
+Half of youth who have ever tried smoking started with menthol cigarettes.
+According to the 2021 National Youth Tobacco Survey (NYTS), 41.1% of high school smokers use menthol cigarettes.
+Parameters and 2018 NYTS data also show that among middle and high school students, smoking of menthol cigarettes is associated with greater smoking frequency and intention to continue smoking, compared to non-menthol smoking.
+Data from the government's Population Assessment of Tobacco and Health (PATH) study shows that that youth menthol smokers have significantly higher levels of certain measures